W. E. B. Du Bois: First Pan-African Conference

 Du Bois attended the First Pan-African Conference, held in London on July 23–25, 1900.
 The Conference had been organized by people from the Caribbean: Haitians Anténor Firmin and Benito Sylvain and Trinidadian barrister Henry Sylvester Williams.
 Du Bois closed the conference by delivering a speech entitled "To the Nations of the World", in which he asked European leaders to ensure equal opportunity for all races, allow their colonies the right to self-government, and to recognise the political and human rights of African Americans.
-This came amidst a period in which southern states were passing legislation to effectively prevent African Americans from voting, an exclusion from the political system that lasted until the 1960s.
+(Note: This came amidst a period in which southern states were passing legislation to effectively prevent African Americans from voting, an exclusion from the political system that lasted until the 1960s.)

 After the conference, delegates unanimously adopted "To the Nations of the World", and sent copies of the speech to heads of state who governed large populations of African descent that suffered oppression.
 The text appealed for "[acknowledgment] and [protection of] the rights of people of African descent" from the United States and imperial European nations, and the recognition of "the free Negro States of Abyssinia, Liberia, Haiti, etc." It was signed by Bishop Alexander Walters (President of the Pan-African Association), Rev. Henry B. Brown (vice-president), Henry Sylvester Williams (General Secretary) and Du Bois (chairman of the committee on the Address).
 Du Bois included the statement "the problem of the Twentieth Century is the problem of the colour-line" in the speech, a phrase that he would use again in the introduction of the book The Souls of Black Folk.